anoopsarkar/nlp-class/hw3.md

 The default aligner will align any word pair $$e_i, f_j$$ with a coefficient $$\delta(i,j)$$ over 0.5.
 You can experiment with different thresholds using `-t`.

-Just like `default.py` your code should implement at least the following command line arguments:

-    -p DIR/PREFIX   prefix for parallel data, Defaults: DIR=data PREFIX=hansards
-    -f suffix       suffix of the source language data, Default: fr (French) -e suffix       suffix of the target language data, Default: en (English) -n NUMBER       number of training examples to use, Default: n = sys.maxint (use all training examples)

 The Challenge
 -------------